cunnie/docs/bosh_create_dns_server.md

 ## How to Create a BOSH Release of a DNS Server
 [BOSH](http://bosh.io/) is a tool that (among other things) deploys VMs.
 In this blog post we cover the procedure to create a BOSH release for a DNS server, customizing our release with a manifest, and then deploying the customized release to a VirtualBox VM.

 *Note: if you're interested in using BOSH to deploy a BIND 9 server (i.e. you are *not* interested in learning how to create a BOSH release), you should *not* follow these steps.
-Instead, you *
+Instead, you should follow the instructions on our BOSH DNS Server Release repository's [page](https://github.com/cunnie/bosh-bind-9-release)*.

+We acknowledge that creating a *BOSH* release is a non-trivial task and there are tools available to make it simpler, tools such as [bosh-gen](https://github.com/cloudfoundry-community/bosh-gen).
+Although we haven't used *bosh-gen*, we have nothing but the highest respect for its author, and we encourage you to explore it.

 ### 0. Install BOSH Lite
-BOSH runs in a special VM.
-We will install a BOSH VM in VirtualBox using [BOSH Lite](https://github.com/cloudfoundry/bosh-lite), an easy-to-use tool to install BOSH under VirtualBox.
+*BOSH* runs in a special VM.
+We will install a *BOSH* VM in VirtualBox using [BOSH Lite](https://github.com/cloudfoundry/bosh-lite), an easy-to-use tool to install *BOSH* under VirtualBox.

 We follow the [BOSH Lite installation instructions](https://github.com/cloudfoundry/bosh-lite/blob/master/README.md).
-We follow the instructions up to and including executing the `bosh login` command.
+We follow the instructions up to and including execution of the `bosh login` command.

+The instructions in the remainder of this blog post will not work if not logged into *BOSH*.

-### 1. Create a BOSH Release for a DNS Server
+### 1. Initialize a skeletal BOSH Release
 A *BOSH release* is a package, analogous to Microsoft Windows's *.msi*, Apple OS X's *.app*, RedHat's *.rpm*.

 We will create a BOSH release of [ISC](https://www.isc.org/)'s [BIND 9](https://www.isc.org/downloads/BIND/) <sup>[[1]](#bind_9)</sup> .